Featured ProjectPower Through Choices

 A Power Through Choices Training-of-Facilitators participant shares what she liked about our training.

-We offer training-of-facilitators (TOF) and developed a training-of-trainers (TOT) on Power Through Choices.
+We offer trainings-of-facilitators (TOF) and developed a training-of-trainers (TOT) on Power Through Choices.
 The TOF is now available virtually, and the virtual TOT is in the works.
 And the curriculum itself can be delivered with youth on an online platform, too!
 (Thanks, COVID).
 Check out our training calendar for the next available date, or let us know what you need.